This guide contains many new and previously undocumented features.

 echo $[0x03] Hello - prints cyan text on a black background (0x13 would set cyan on blue background)

 When in graphics mode, background = black = transparent.
+Only the standard and highlight colours accept a background colour setting.

-color highlight=0x22222200FFFF00 - sets background (0x222222) and text colour (0xFFFF00) using 0x00rrggbb00RRGGBB format
+color highlight=0x22222200FFFF00 - sets background (0x222222) and text colour (0xFFFF00) using 0x00rrggbb00RRGGBB format.

 Comment lines start with a # in my tutorials (actually for most grub4dos versions, any starting character except A-Z,a-z,0-9,/(%,white space and + are treated as a comment line character - but the 'official' character for a comment is #).